srfdata/unitj/README.md

 # editors-lab-drdj
 ### (codename "ddrj": drive-driven journalism)

-Making Google Sheets Journalism-compatible (in other words turn them into something like super-simple database with one table), i.e. unify spreadsheet structures to save many headaches...
+Making Google Sheets Journalism-compatible.

+In other words turn them into something like super-simple database with one table, or: unify spreadsheet structures to save many headaches...

    * Merge source sheets into one master sheet
    * Enforce column types & semantic consistency